jdecampo/lung_colon_cancer_img_classification/README.md

 ## Dataset Description
 The dataset comprises 25,000 colour images, evenly distributed across 5 distinct histological categories:

-0. **Colon Benign Tissue:** non-cancerous cells and structures within the colon.
+**0. Colon Benign Tissue:** non-cancerous cells and structures within the colon.
-1. **Colon Adenocarcinoma:** is the most common type of colon cancer, it originates from the glandular cells of the colon, which are responsible for producing mucus and other fluids.
+**1. **Colon Adenocarcinoma:** is the most common type of colon cancer, it originates from the glandular cells of the colon, which are responsible for producing mucus and other fluids.
-2. **Lung Benign Tissue:** includes the normal structures of the lungs that are involved in breathing but are not affected by cancerous changes.
+**2. **Lung Benign Tissue:** includes the normal structures of the lungs that are involved in breathing but are not affected by cancerous changes.
-3. **Lung Squamous Cell Carcinoma:** is a type of NSCLC and is more frequently associated with smoking.
+**3. **Lung Squamous Cell Carcinoma:** is a type of NSCLC and is more frequently associated with smoking.
 It typically occur in the central part of the lungs near the main airways.
-4. **Lung Adenocarcinoma:** is the most common type of non-small cell lung cancer (NSCLC) seen in the USA.
+**4. **Lung Adenocarcinoma:** is the most common type of non-small cell lung cancer (NSCLC) seen in the USA.

 ## Main Project Reference: